NEvanDis/testrepo/README.md

-# UUTest
+# Git workshop
-Repository to play with during the RDM course 'Best Practices in Writing Reproducible Code'

-All's set up for the course!
-Looking forward to it
+Test repository to play with to practice using Git and Github